About the Section

 The Master Lawyers Section, launched at the State Bar's 2010 Annual Meeting, is comprised of active, inactive, and emeritus SBM members in good standing who have reached age 60 or completed 30 years of practice as members of the Bar.
 Membership is automatic and free of charge for those who qualify.
 Active, inactive, and emeritus SBM members of good standing who have reached age 50 or have completed 20 years of membership in the Bar may join the section for $25 annually.

 Working through its various committees, the Section promotes its members' interests by planning and carrying out programs, publications, and activities of interest to its members; coordinating programs with local, affiliate, and national bar associations; protecting the public by providing resources on the ethical and practical issues related to transitioning from the practice of law; serving as a resource for attorneys as they plan their retirement; and expanding opportunities for its members to contribute to the community.

 Chair of the Master Lawyers Section is Mary Ellen Crusoe Byrne.
-Other officers include Chair-Elect James H. Loree, Secretary Richard F. Fellrath, and Treasurer Miles Gerberding.
+Other officers include Chair-Elect James H. Loree, Secretary Miles Gerberding, and Treasurer Cynthia Johnson.

 Here is a brief description of each Master Lawyers Section committee and what it does: